MATH-1100-WBP02

 - My notes on roots.

-- Exercises due on September 30 Thursday (submit these here on Canvas):
+- Exercises due on October 2 Wednesday (submit these on Canvas):

 - In the expression